 - (c) All definitions and prohibitions set forth in other subchapters of Chapter 5 of Division 4 of Title 2 of the California Code of Regulations are hereby incorporated by reference.
-Any act or omission which is contrary to said definitions and prohibitions constitutes a violation of this subchapter and is subject to the sanctions provided for in this subchapter.
+Acts or omissions that are violations of said prohibitions are also violations of this subchapter, and subject to the sanctions provided for in this subchapter, when the jurisdictional requirements of Article 9.5 are met.
 In the event of any conflict between the definitions and prohibitions of the provisions incorporated by this reference and the definitions and prohibitions set forth in this subchapter, the definitions and prohibitions set forth in this subchapter shall prevail. - (d) Article 9.5, this subchapter and other implementing regulations provide protections independent of those in federal anti-discrimination laws.
 Although federal laws provide the floor of protection relating to discrimination, Article 9.5, this subchapter and implementing regulations afford additional protections to provide robust protection of protected classes in state and state-supported programs and activities, including by recognizing that Article 9.5 of the Government Code prohibits discrimination independently of guarantees of equal protection and the prohibition against denial of full and equal access.
 The provisions of Article 9.5, this subchapter and other implementing regulations shall be construed liberally for the accomplishment of the purposes of this part. - (e) Article 9.5's prohibition against discrimination includes intersectional discrimination, discrimination on more than one basis, harassment, coercion, intimidation, and retaliation for exercising a protected right or refusing to engage in an act prohibited by Article 9.5.